fieldtrip/website/tutorial/eventrelatedaveraging.md

 ## Grand average over subjects

-Finally you can make a grand average over all our four subjects with **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)**.
+Finally you can make a grand-average over all our four subjects with **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)**.
 Before calculating the grand average, the data of each subject can be realigned to standard sensor positions with **[ft_megrealign](/reference/ft_megrealign)**.
-For this step, there are the additional datasets Subject02.ds, Subject03.ds and Subject04.ds.
+For this step, there are the additional datasets [Subject02.ds](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject02.ds), [Subject03.ds](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject03.ds), and [Subject04.ds](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject04.ds).

-For more information about this type the following commands in the MATLAB command window.
+For more information about this, type the following commands in the MATLAB command window.

     help ft_timelockgrandaverage
     help ft_megrealign